chaos-polymtl/lethe/doc/source/parameters/cfd/linear_solver_control.rst

   If ``mg verbosity`` is set to ``verbose``, the information about the levels (cells and degrees of freedom) and the number of iterations of the coarse grid solver are displayed.
 If this parameter is set to ``extra verbose``, apart from all the previous information, several additional tables with the times related to multigrid are also displayed.

 .. tip::
   If your coarse-grid level is small enough, it might be worth it for some problems to set ``mg amg use default parameters = true`` to use a direct solver.
+On the other hand, if high order elements are used, it might be useful to set ``set mg coarse grid use fe q iso q1 = true`` to solve the coarse grid problem using `FE_Q_iso_Q1 elements <https://www.dealii.org/developer/doxygen/deal.II/classFE__Q__iso__Q1.html>`_.